paschalogu/Terraform/README.md

 Create a new repository on GitHub and push the existing repository from the command line

-Initialize the repository for git.
+Initialize the repository for git to track changes in the repository.

 On your project directory, run the below command to initialize git